luomus/species-challenge/README.md

 - Login to playwright container with `docker exec -ti species-challenge-playwright-1 bash`
 - Run tests with `python -m pytest -v -s`.
 The `-s` option enables print outputs.

+### Dealing with test issues:

-- Note: if tests fail with `page.goto("http://web:8081/login?token=nonrealtoken")`, restart the Docker containers and try again.
+- If tests fail with `page.goto("http://web:8081/login?token=nonrealtoken")`, restart the Docker containers and try again.
+- If tests fail with `TypeError: can only concatenate str (not "NoneType") to str` check that playwright.env contains working username & password for production Laji.fi.

 ## Deploying to Rahti 2